Alternative Dispute Resolution

 Student Organizations, Clinics, & Activities

-Alternative Dispute Resolution Society: Promotes the use of dispute resolution within the law school, the legal community, and the greater community through competitions, skills building, internationally known speakers, and networking opportunities.
+Alternative Dispute Resolution Society: Promotes the use of dispute resolution within the law school, the legal community, and the greater community through skills building, internationally known speakers, networking opportunities, and competitions offered through the Client Skills Board.

 Client Skills Board: Competitions focused on negotiation, arbitration, mediation, and client counseling provide students the opportunity to practice the concepts learned in the classroom.
-Competitions sponsors include the American Bar Association Law Student Division, the American Bar Association Dispute Resolution Section, Transactional Law Meets, and Marquette University Law School Client Skills Board.
+Competitions’ sponsors include the American Bar Association Law Student Division, the American Bar Association Dispute Resolution Section, Transactional Law Meets, and Marquette University Law School Client Skills Board.
+Teams from Marquette have competed in ABA Regional, National, and International Competitions.

 Registered Student Organizations contribute to the vibrant student community at Marquette University Law School.
 Scroll through our list of organizations to find the one that suits you best and if you are a current student, you can click on the links to get contact information.